GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    update_mask: true

    # Overrides the URL for the resource's standard Delete method.
 (If unset, the
-   # self_link URL will be used by default.) https://google.aip.dev/135
+   # self_link URL is used by default.) https://google.aip.dev/135
-   # Terraform field names enclosed in double curly braces will be replaced
+   # Terraform field names enclosed in double curly braces are replaced with
-   # with the field values from the resource at runtime.
+   # the field values from the resource at runtime.
    # delete_url: 'projects/{{project}}/locations/{{location}}/resourcenames/{{name}}'
    # Overrides the HTTP verb used to delete a resource.
    # Allowed values: :POST, :PUT, :PATCH, :DELETE.
 Default: :DELETE